steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

 #### Commit Notes

 #### Short Term
+    Refactor Logger to accept an optional named indent level.
+    Swap logColoreMessage parameters for consistency.

     Exceptions are hidden in Python extensions.

     Can the image array be shifted by the "background value" to allow optimization?
         Skip the lookup of the gaussian kernel elemeent and the multiplication.
+        This applies only to the algorithms that use a true gaussian function.

     What is the optimal size of the kernel radius?
         The article uses a radius of 10.